arocque1/BaylorSchedulePlanner/README.txt

 ################################################################################

-The goal of this program is to create every possible schedule that a student could register for, given various parameters.
+The goal of this program is to create every possible schedule that a student could register for in an upcoming semester, given various parameters.
 This program automates creating and registering for optimal class schedules instead of manually going through every combination of classes in BearWeb.

 USER GUIDE: